adityavijay21/kiriotheo/README.md

 Use these prefixes in your code editor to quickly generate the corresponding React code snippets.

-## 👥 Contributing
+##   Contributing

 We welcome contributions!
-If you have a suggestion for a new snippet or an improvement to an existing one:
+If you have a suggestion:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingSnippet`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingSnippet'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingSnippet`)
+4. Push to the branch
 5. Open a Pull Request

-## 📄 License
+##   License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-Happy coding! 💻✨ Don't forget to star this repo if you find it useful!
+Happy coding!  ✨ Don't forget to star this repo if you find it useful!